 A year has passed since the adoption of the GDPR framework and the regulations have severely restricted the ability to target consumers based on mobile location.
 With this we’ve seen a new level of privacy enforcement centred around how companies process and store data.
 With heightened attention comes more scrutiny around how companies use consumer data within the US with the California Consumer Privacy Act (CCPA, January 2020) similarly enabling consumers a view of transparency into their digital footprint.

 However, a key nuance is that GDPR requires a legal basis for consent to utilise data whilst CCPA does not restrict the ability to utilize to specific legal basis but merely requires users to either opt-in or the option to opt-out.
 Put in other words, the individual can control the availability of their location data under the CCPA framework via opt-in.
-Consent based location targeting in the US shouldn’t be impacted by CCPA.
+Consent based mobile location targeting in the US shouldn’t be impacted by CCPA.

 However, challenges surrounding the accuracy of location data still exist.
 The mobile programmatic landscape is dominated by bidstream data which Kochava’s Garret McDonald outlines as “over 50% of auction in the bidstream is inaccurate.”
 He added that cellular IP data, which is the basis for much of the bidstream data, is “only about 30% accurate to the state level in the US.”